 Some other noteworthy stops on the Great Ocean Road include Loch Ard Gorge, Kennett River, Great Otway National Park, and Apollo Bay.

 If you want to take your time on the Great Ocean Road, I highly recommend extending your day trip from Melbourne into a two- or three-day trip.
-If you need help planning your road trip, read my post about everything you need to know to have an amazing Great Ocean Road road trip.

 1 hour and 25 minutes from Melbourne